mokhtarabadi/meuse/README.md

 3. **Setup directories:**
     ```bash
-    mkdir -p config crates
+    mkdir -p config
     ```
-    Note: The `index` and `git-repos` directories are created automatically by the init service with proper permissions (UID 999).
+   Note: The `index` and `crates` directories are created automatically by the init service with proper permissions (UID 999).

 4. **Initialize registry (automated):**
     ```bash